sagemath/trac_to_gh/Issue 5680.md

 # Issue 5680: Use new bits from FLINT 1.2.4 (followup to #5240)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5680

 Original creator: mabshoff